charlierdm/MakersBnB/README.md

 Basic payment implementation though Stripe.
 ```
 ## User Stories
+On day 1, the team created several user stories from the main specifications.
+Example:
 ```
 As a registered user,
 So that I can rent out my space,